goncvlo/Fraud/README.md

 #### Model

-The table below summarizes the performance metrics obtained from evaluating different algorithms on the validation set.
-All algorithms were optimized to maximize accuracy through bayesian search using optuna library (n_trials=10) and leveraging over sampling.
+The table below presents performance metrics from cross-validation evaluations of various algorithms.
+Each algorithm was optimized for accuracy using Bayesian optimization (Optuna, n_trials = 10) with oversampling applied during training.

 | Algorithm   | Accuracy | Precision | Recall | F1 Score |
 |-------------|----------|-----------|--------|----------|